chriskonnertz/translation-factory/README.md

 > If you do not want to use Laravel's built-in user authentication system you have to create your own user manager that implements the `UserManagerInterface`.
 Introduce it to Translation Factory by adding its name to the config file (key: `user_manager`).
 Publish the config with `php artisan vendor:publish`.

+## Use with External Translators

+If you want to use Translatio Factory to let externs translate your texts, this is the recommended way:

+1. Setup a new server with your application.
+The server hould be reachable from the outside.
+2. Make sure Translatio Factory can write into the output directories.
+3. Let the externs create there user accounts
+4. Happy translating!